Robert J. Kuntz: Early life

-Rob Kuntz was born September 23, 1955 in Lake Geneva, Wisconsin.
+Kuntz was born September 23, 1955, in Lake Geneva, Wisconsin.
 His older brother is Terry Kuntz.
 Kuntz learned about miniature wargames at age 13 while skimming through an issue of Playboy; he saw a game called Dogfight listed in a section describing party gifts for Christmas.
 Kuntz began playing boardgames, miniatures and play-by-mail games.
 Kuntz met Gary Gygax in 1968.

 In November 1972, Dave Arneson and Dave Megarry traveled to Lake Geneva to meet with Gary Gygax, to provide a demonstration of Blackmoor and Dungeon!
 While meeting at Gygax's house, Dave Arneson ran the Lake Geneva gamers through their first session of Blackmoor.
 Rob Kuntz describes Dave Arneson as the referee, and the Lake Geneva players as being Gary Gygax, Ernie Gygax, Terry Kuntz, and himself.
 Kuntz describes Dave Megarry as the de facto leader of the group, as he understood the Blackmoor game and campaign world.
 In Wargaming magazine, Rob Kuntz wrote a short summary of their first Blackmoor session:

-In 1972, at age 17 Kuntz lived just a few blocks away from Gygax, and got to play in the second-ever game of Dungeons & Dragons set in the World of Greyhawk, taking on the role of a fighter named Robilar.
-In 1973, Kuntz began running his own "Castle El Raja Key" campaign for Gygax.
+In 1972, at age 17 Kuntz only lived a few blocks away from Gygax, and got the chance to play in the second-ever game session of Dungeons & Dragons that was set in the World of Greyhawk, where his player character was a fighter named Robilar.
+Kuntz began running his own "Castle El Raja Key" campaign for Gygax in 1973.
 His campaign world was known as Kalibruhn.
-By 1974, the group of D&D players sometimes included over 20 people, so Kuntz became the co-dungeon-master, allowing each dungeon master to referee groups of only a dozen players.
-Kuntz brought in some elements of his campaign into Greyhawk, and some levels of El Raja Key were incorporated directly into Castle Greyhawk.
+By 1974, the group of D&D players in the Greyhawk game sometimes hosted over 20 people, so Kuntz became the co-dungeon-master, so that each dungeon master could focus on smaller groups with a dozen players.
+Kuntz pulled in some elements of his own campaign into Greyhawk, and some levels of El Raja Key become merged into Castle Greyhawk.